giulbia/baby_cry_mlflow/README.md

 This step allows you to test the model on your computer.
 It uses scripts from `rpi_methods` folder.

 ```
-python baby_cry_detection/prediction_simulation/prediction_simulation.py
+python baby_cry_mlflow/prediction_simulation/prediction_simulation.py
 ```

 ### Logs

-Log files are created for each step, they are saved in folder `baby_cry_detection`.
+Log files are created for each step, they are saved in folder `baby_cry_mlflow`.